Door: Main materials

 Wooden doors – including solid wood doors – are a top choice for many homeowners, largely because of the aesthetic qualities of wood.
 Many wood doors are custom-made, but they have several downsides: their price, their maintenance requirements (regular painting and staining) and their limited insulating value (R-5 to R-6, not including the effects of the glass elements of the doors).
 Wood doors often have an overhang requirement to maintain a warranty.
 An overhang is a roof, porch area or awning that helps to protect the door and its finish from UV rays.

 Steel doors are another major type of residential front doors; most of them come with a polyurethane or other type of foam insulation core – a critical factor in a building's overall comfort and efficiency.
 Steel doors mostly in default comes along with frame and lock system, which is a high cost efficiency factor compared to wooden doors.

 Most modern exterior walls provide thermal insulation and energy efficiency, which can be indicated by the Energy Star label or the passive house standards.
 Premium composite (including steel doors with a thick core of polyurethane or other foam), fiberglass and vinyl doors benefit from the materials they are made from, from a thermal perspective.

 Insulation and weatherstripping

-There are very few door models with an R-value close to 10 (the R-value measures how well a barrier resists the conductive flow of heat).
-This is far less than the R-40 walls or the R-50 ceilings of super-insulated buildings – passive solar and zero-energy buildings.
-Typical doors are not thick enough to provide very high levels of energy efficiency.

-Many doors may have good R-values at their center, but their overall energy efficiency is reduced because of the presence of glass and reinforcing elements, or because of poor weatherstripping and the way the door is manufactured.
+R-values measure how well a barrier resists the conductive flow of heat.
+Many doors may have good R-values, but their overall energy efficiency is reduced because of the presence of things such as glass windows or due to factors such as the material the door is made from.
 Door weatherstripping is particularly important for energy efficiency.
-German-made passive house doors use multiple weatherstrips, including magnetic strips, to meet higher standards.
-These weatherstrips reduce energy losses due to air leakage.